Issam-Addi/My-protfolio/README.md

 # protfolio

-The website displays a highlight for
+The website displays a highlight for:
 + education
 + skills
 + projects